-But others had to call customer support to resolve issues.
+But others had to call customer support to resolve certain issues.
 I own the equus 3120 which does not have the ABS functions.
 I have found it to be a professional grade diagnostic tool that I can count on.

 When the ABS light comes on, the easiest way to find out why is with a brake system scan tool.
 If the ABS system malfunctions and illuminates the warning light I think diagnosis is harder than it should be.

 They have simplified check engine light diagnosis by mandating the OBD II systems comply with industry standards.
 When it became standardized it simplified diagnosis of check engine lights.

-Unfortunately this mandate has not trickled down to the anti lock braking system yet.
+Unfortunately, this mandate has not trickled down to the anti lock braking system yet.
 A separate data stream and computer are used on some cars.
 In this case a specialized abs scan tool is needed for the proper diagnosis of the system on many vehicles.

-When the system turns on the warning light it will set a code just as in standard OBD 2 applications.
+When the system turns on the warning light it will set a code just as in standard OBD II applications.
 The codes relate to a specific failure in part of the computerized anti-lock system.

 On modern four-wheel anti-lock brake systems the ABS computer monitors wheel speed through four independent wheel speed sensors and compares that to the vehicles Main speed sensor.

 The VSS is monitored by the vehicles main computer and the ABS computer.
 The component is usually located in the transmission output shaft area but can also be located on the rear differential on rear wheel drive vehicles.

 The Actron 9680 is another tool that can read the vehicle data stream and Anti-lock codes.
-You can see that Equus and Actron are in a heated competition to develop these diagnostic tools and this benefits consumers.
+You can see that Innova and Actron are in a heated competition to develop these diagnostic tools and this benefits consumers.

 If you have an ABS scan tool you can retrieve the code from the braking computer that will point you in the direction of the malfunctioning area.

-When I'm diagnosing an ABS system and I have retrieved codes for a wheel speed sensor, many times when examining it I find external damage.
+When I'm diagnosing an ABS system and I've retrieved codes for a wheel speed sensor, the first thing I do is a visual inspection.
+Many times when examining it I find easy to see external damage.

 The repair or replacement of an individual wheel speed sensor in some cases is very simple.
-The diagnosis of this system is also very simple if you have an ABS scan tool.
+The diagnosis of this system is also within the skill level of many driveway warriors if you have an ABS scan tool.

 We all hope that the Government will standardize the ABS diagnostic system just like they did with the check engine light.
-When you attempt your own DIY ABS diagnostics you can examine each wheel sensor.
+When you attempt your own DIY ABS troubleshooting you can examine each wheel sensor.

 If you check out the abs tools listed on this page take a minute to check availability and prices on the wheel sensors.
 The anti lock brake system is a constant monitor system.

-Meaning if a code has been set by a failure of one-wheel sensor, when this part is replaced the computer will identify that the speed sensors are now producing a signal and will extinguish the ABS light automatically.
+In other words, if a code is set by a failure of one-wheel sensor, when this part is replaced the computer will identify that the speed sensors are now producing a signal.
+And it will extinguish the ABS light automatically.

 Bookmark or share this ABS scan tool page with a friend.
 Then check out some of the products and reviews listed below.